SteveGoodenough/AoC-2020/README.md

 Parsing was a pita.
 Started with parsing into rules, but then what part one needed changed my approach...

-Part one, dictionary of numbers and rules they apply too (guessing they may be needed for part 2), then count values not found in the dictionary.
+Part one, list of numbers, then count values not found in the list.

+Part two, no more time today